-After the collapse of the Japanese stock market in the early 1990s, the Japanese banking sector started facing considerable problems limiting its ability to renew loans and extend new loans to firms.
-The problems became particularly serious in the late 1990s when several major financial institutions turned out to be in default.
+After the collapse of the Japanese stock market in the early 1990s, the Japanese banking sector began to face considerable problems, many of which limited its ability to renew loans and to extend new loans to firms.
+The problems became especially serious in the late 1990s, when several major financial institutions turned out to be in default.
 If firms are highly dependent on obtaining funds from banks with which they have a historical relationship, one would expect that firms that relied more on finance from troubled banks suffered significantly larger default risks.
-Our empirical result supports this view particularly for the firms with a close banking relationship using the firm-level data of unlisted Japanese companies in the late 1990s and the early 2000s.
+Our empirical results support this view, particularly for the firms with a close banking relationship, using the firm-level data of unlisted Japanese companies in the late 1990s and early 2000s.

-In his survey article, Boot (2000) pointed out that banking relationships have negative sides not only for the hold-up problem but also for the soft-budget constraint problem.
-A bank with an impaired balance-sheet might attempt to 'gamble for resurrection' and hence might increase risky lending to zombie firms.
-The banks could reduce the reported amount of nonperforming loans on their book and inflate their reported capital as long as it makes sufficient credit available to the firm to enable it to make interest payments on the outstanding loans from the bank.
+In his survey article, Boot (2000) pointed out that banking relationships have negative effects not only with respect to the hold-up problem but also for the soft-budget constraint problem.
+A bank with an impaired balance-sheet might attempt to "gamble for resurrection" and hence might increase risky lending to zombie firms.
+The banks could reduce the reported amount of nonperforming loans on their books and inflate their reported capital, as long as it makes sufficient credit available to the firm to enable it to make interest payments on the outstanding loans from the bank.
 Consequently, a bank may continue lending to troubled firms to provide sufficient financing to keep otherwise economically bankrupt firms alive.
-Some of recent studies supported the view for listed firms (for example, Peek and Rosengren [2003]).
+Some recent studies supported the view for listed firms (for example, Peek and Rosengren [2003]).
 However, our results suggest that the view is less likely to hold for unlisted firms.
-For small and medium firms, poor bank performance should be more costly because they have fewer alternatives to bank financing.
-It is therefore highly possible that smaller firms' ability to raise external financing was impaired and became more likely to default when the financial condition of Japanese banks deteriorated.
+Unlisted firms in our sample are too small for troubled banks to gamble for resurrection.
+Rather, it is possible that smaller firms' ability to raise external financing was impaired, and became more likely to default when the financial condition of Japanese banks deteriorated.